alexiskat/aws-hello-tf-eks/README.K8.md

 # Introduction
-This repo can be used to deploy a  ```hello world``` to AWS EKS using terraform.

-aws eks describe-cluster --name CLUSTER-NAME --query cluster.resourcesVpcConfig.clusterSecurityGroupId aws eks describe-cluster --name CLUSTER-NAME --query cluster.resourcesVpcConfig.securityGroupIds

-## AWS EKS/K8s
+This readme is only for the AWS EKS/K8 setup
-### Connect kubeconfig to AWS EKS with aws-vault
+## Connect kubeconfig to AWS EKS with aws-vault
 Clean up and check you have everything setup
 ```
 which aws-iam-authenticator